harplife/zettelkasten/study_LearnOpenGL_Camera.md

 - Since `cameraFront` is a Unit Vector with length of 1, change in vector coordinate can be represented as $(\cos{\theta}, \sin{\theta})$.
 - In case of Yaw, the Direction Vector would be represented as $(\cos{\theta}, 1, \sin{\theta})$.
 	- ![[camera_yaw.png]]
-- Finding Direction Vector in code:
+- Direction Vector with Yaw in code:

 ```C++
 float yaw = 30;